manifold-systems/manifold/manifold-core-parent/manifold/README.md

 enclosing class.
 Thus in the example `Barker` is accessible anywhere in the enclosing `foo` method *as well as* foo's declaring class and other classes in its package.

->Note, even though the declared type is package scoped, for the sake of readability it is best to define the fragment nearest to its intended use.
+>Even though the declared type is package scoped, for the sake of readability it is best to define the fragment nearest to its intended use.
 In a future release this level of scoping may be enforced.

 ## Rich Editing